altwalker/altwalker/docs/source/api.rst

       :class:`FileReporter` don't generate any report, they only log data).
       It's not called by the :class:`~altwalker.walker.Walker`.

-Every reporter should have all this methods, you can inherit them from :class:`Reporter` and overwrite only the methods you want.
+Every reporter should have all of these methods.
+You can inherit them from :class:`Reporter` and overwrite only the methods you want.

 .. autoclass:: Reporter
     :members: